Vinayak-100ni/Q-A-Devops/aws/IAM.md

 ##  How do you rotate access keys for IAM users, and why is key rotation important?
 I rotate IAM access keys by creating a new one, updating applications to use it, testing, and then deleting the old key.
 Rotation is important to reduce the risk of leaked or compromised keys .
 Alternatively, I use AWS Secrets Manager or AWS CLI automation scripts to manage and rotate keys securely without manual steps.

+##  What is trusted entity in aws
+A trusted entity in AWS is simply the user, service, or account that is allowed to assume an IAM role.
+For example, if I create a role for EC2 to access S3, then EC2 is the trusted entity.
+It’s defined in the role’s trust policy,

+##  Your organization is concerned about security breaches due to compromised AWS access keys.
+How would you implement a secure access key rotation strategy for IAM users?
+If my organization is concerned about compromised AWS access keys, I would implement a secure access key rotation strategy.
+The idea is to make sure no IAM user has old, unused, or long-lived keys lying around.

+I’d approach it like this:

+Enable IAM access analyzer / credential report to identify users with active access keys and see when they were last rotated.

+Enforce rotation policy — for example, rotate keys every 90 days using an IAM password and key policy.

+Use automation — set up a Lambda function or AWS Config rule to detect keys older than the allowed age and notify via SNS or even disable them automatically.

+Rotation steps:

+Create a new key for the user.

+Update applications or scripts to use the new key.

+Test to ensure it works.

+Deactivate the old key, then delete it once confirmed.

+Best practice — wherever possible, replace IAM user keys with IAM roles and temporary credentials (via STS or AWS SSO), so we avoid long-lived keys altogether.